dbaeka/shaker-mid-market-app/README.md

   if the service was successfully completed
 - Improve the logging with file logging and use of production ready services such as Sentry The list is not exhaustive and many improvements can be made to the project
+- Use Docker to manage deployment for easier management of different environments